bingomanatee/looking-glass-engine-2/README.md

 Filter pipes from `.subscribeToValue` and only returns the fields you care about. note that it *will filter the results of a single value object*.
 Changes to un-requested fields shouldn't trigger broadcasts.
+Under the hood uses `distinctUntilChanged(_.isEqual)` to only return unique values.

-## complete()
+### complete()

-This should shut down the behavior subject and block all value updates; it hasn't been thoroughly tested.
+This shuts down the behavior subject and block all value updates; it hasn't been thoroughly tested.
+It sets `.isCompleted` to true.

+## Definition properties

-## addAction(name, fn)
+### addAction(name, fn)
 Adds a utility function to the `.do` and `.actions` collection.
-Note, it is wrapped in a hook that sets the first property to the ValueStream itself.
+The is wrapped in a hook that sets the first property to the ValueStream itself.

+The return value of actions is ignored -- unless it is a function or promise, in which case it is unravelled. (see "Resolving Actions" below)

+Because actions don't(shouldn't) use 'this' as the important context is passed as the first property, they can be passed in as React event hooks without any need to bind them.

 ```javascript